ACCESS-NRI/access-hive.org.au/docs/tutorials/intake.md

 # ACCESS-NRI Intake catalog

 The ACCESS-NRI Intake catalog aims to provide a way for Python users to discover and load data across a broad range of climate data products available on _Gadi_.
-For an introduction, check  [ACCESS-NRI Intake catalog](/model_evaluation/model_evaluation_model_catalogs).
+For an introduction, see [ACCESS-NRI Intake catalog](/model_evaluation/model_evaluation_model_catalogs).

 ## 2023 ACCESS workshop
 1. [Getting set up on the ARE](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/ARE_setup_guide.md)